ISAC Gift Assistance Programs (GAP) Access

 Illinois National Guard Grant (ING) Program

 Effective with the 2015-16 academic year, processing for the ING Grant Program is available via the GAP Access portal.
-Student eligibility data is currently available to view, and access to payment data will be added in the fall of 2015.
+Student eligibility data is currently available to view, and access to payment data will be added by the end of February, 2016.
 Refer to the ING Electronic Processing page to access the ING User Guide.

 Gift Assistance Programs Budget Entry (MAP, IVG & ING Grant)